 Skip to main content

-Use cases: SaaS, internal platforms, multi-tenant systems, or AI Coding / Vibe Coding platforms that want isolated backend capabilities per customer/tenant and management via API rather than console only.
+Applicable Scenarios: SaaS, internal business platforms, multi-tenant systems, or AI Coding / Vibe Coding platforms—that require providing isolated backend capabilities for each customer/tenant and managing them via APIs rather than solely through consoles.

-Create an environment for each new tenant and manage billing and quotas.
+Create an environment for the new tenant and manage its billing and quotas.

-Before creating, verify account status and available resources:
+Before creation, you need to use the following APIs to confirm account status and available resources:

-Step 2: Call CreateEnv to create the environment
+Step 2: Call CreateEnv to create an environment

 ParameterDescription